shlublu/awsmate/docs/source/example_application.rst

 * Use
     * Step by step instructions
-        * Go to the S3 service page
+        * Go to the S3 service page of the AWS Console
         * Open the page of the S3 bucket ``awsmate-drop-files-here-<your AWS account number>``
         * Upload a file into this bucket
         * Go to the Cloudwatch service page of the AWS Console